What We Do

 JRLC Issue Papers

-We research and publish Issue Papers on pressing social justice issues in Minnesota.
-We explore interfaith religious principles and expert policy analysis.
-We make recommendations to the citizens of Minnesota and the State Legislature.
-We published a new paper on human trafficking in Minnesota in the spring of 2012, and we have recently released a new paper on payday lending.
+We research and publish Issue Papers on pressing social justice issues in Minnesota that provide expert policy analysis grounded in interfaith religious principles.
+This analysis provides the foundation of our recommendations to the citizens of Minnesota and the State Legislature.
+Our most recent issue papers have covered the topics of human trafficking and predatory payday lending in Minnesota.
 Issue papers are posted here.

 Advocacy at the State Capitol

 JRLC operates two advocacy networks to bring about the recommendations of our issue papers:

-The JRLC Legislative Network involves over 8,000 faithful citizen/volunteers who act upon timely action alerts, issue briefings, and organize activities to shape public policy.
+The JRLC Legislative Network involves faithful citizen volunteers who learn about crucial issues facing our state, respond to timely action alerts, build relationships with policymakers, and organize local activities to shape public policy for a more just Minnesota.

-JRLC's Interfaith Children's Advocacy Network (iCAN) is a passionate, faithful network of over 200 Key Advocates who speak out in their congregations on behalf of children experiencing poverty or abuse.
+JRLC's Interfaith Children's Advocacy Network (iCAN) is a passionate, faithful network of advocates who speak out on behalf of children experiencing poverty or abuse.

 Each year we convene our Day on the Hill lobby day at RiverCentre and the State Capitol.
-Participants are briefed on social justice issues and then visit members of the legislature.
-Last year's event attracted over 750 people from all 67 of Minnesota's 67 senate districts!
+Participants are briefed on social justice issues and then visit with members of the legislature to share their stories and advocate for change.
+Each year this event attracts hundreds of Minnesotans from all regions of the state to come together to raise their voices for justice!

 Organizing for Social Justice